desireealexia/desireealexia/README.md

 <h1 align="center">Hi there 👋</h1>

 <h3 align="center">Welcome to my GitHub profile!
-I'm Desiree, a Junior Web Developer who is keen to learn and grow my web development skills!</h3>
+I'm Desiree, a Front End Developer who is keen to learn and grow my front end development skills!</h3>

 ## About Me